In This Section

 Sports

-Optional Special Sports
+Optional Sports Clubs

 In the waterskiing sports club, students learn the basics of waterskiing, such as how to get up on the skis, stay balanced, and turn.
 They also learn about water safety and how to be a responsible boat passenger.
 As they progress, they learn more advanced skills, such as slalom skiing, jumping, and trick skiing.